sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

   ...
 )
 ```
 The `::move-request` query is parameterized by `?position` and `?player`, so we pass in the position argument supplied to `tile`, and `:o` for player, since the human player is always "O" in this game.
-If the session contains a `::MoveRequest` for the specified `position` (empty square) AND it is the human's turn to play, `rules/query-one` will return that `::MoveRequest`; otherwise it returns `nil`. `tile` similarly executes the queries for other relevant facts, providing information to render the `<td>` with conditional CSS classes and event handling.
+If the session contains a `::MoveRequest` for the specified `position` (empty square) AND it is the human's turn to play, `rules/query-one` will return that `::MoveRequest`; otherwise it returns `nil`.
+That value is in turn passed to `click-handler`, which returns a function to handle a clicke event if there is a valid request (i.e. the square can be selected by the human player); otherwise it returns `nil`. `tile` similarly executes the queries for other relevant facts, providing information to render the `<td>` with conditional CSS classes and event handling.

 The core AI effector code is